Skip to main content

 Element Grouping

-Consider a table where each row contains a delete button:
+Consider a customer table where each row has a "Delete" button:

 <table>